 - Turn on the modem and router.
-Then, on the browser, type the IP address of the router, and log in using the username and password.
-The IP address, username, and password should be on the user’s manual.
+Then, on the browser, type the router’s IP address, and log in using the username and password.
+The user’s manual should include the IP address, username, and password.

 - Make sure that the DHCP is enabled on the Network settings.
 If not, turn it on.